Quebec Run Wild Area: History

-Ecology
+Ecology, Flora & Fauna

-Today Quebec Run Wild Area is a healthy third-growth forest in the Appalachian mixed mesophytic ecoregion.
-The woods are composed of chestnut oak, red oak, red maple, black cherry, eastern hemlock, and pine.
-Mountain laurel and northern maidenhair fern are common along the higher slopes and ridges, while wood nettle and rhododendron thickets line the banks of many streams.
-Wildlife includes white-tailed deer, beaver, skunk, wild turkey, red fox, coyote, timber rattlesnake, bobcat, and American black bear.
+Today Quebec Run Wild Area is a healthy third-growth forest in the Appalachian mixed mesophytic forests ecoregion.
+The forest canopy is composed of chestnut oak, northern red oak, shagbark hickory, red maple, sugar maple, black cherry, eastern hemlock, and white pine.
+Sprouts of American chestnut can be found due to blight in the early 20th century decimating the remaining mature trees.
+Mountain laurel, northern maidenhair fern, and hay-scented fern are common along the higher slopes and ridges, while wood nettle and rhododendron thickets line the banks of many streams.
+Wildlife includes white-tailed deer, beaver, chipmunks, skunk, wild turkey, red fox, coyote, timber rattlesnake, bobcat, and American black bear.

 Several fast moving, rocky streams flow through the area, including Hess Run, Tebolt Run, and Quebec Run.
 These streams intersect many of the area's trails, and all are tributaries of Big Sandy Creek.

 The limestone solutional cave known locally as Barton’s Cave lies within the upper reaches of the Quebec Run watershed.
 The cave is used by bats for hibernation and is frequently visited by cavers.

 Recreation

 The Pennsylvania Department of Conservation and Natural Resources states that "a wild area is an extensive area, which the general public will be permitted to see, use and enjoy for such activities as hiking, hunting, and fishing."
 Hiking is therefore permitted on all trails in Quebec Run Wild Area, while cross-country skiing, mountain biking, and horseback riding are permitted on designated trails.
 A permit is required for camping only when staying in the same location for more than one night.
 As a state-designated wild area, bathrooms and rest areas are not available at Quebec Run.
-Patrons are advised to carry an adequate supply of drinking water.
+Patrons are advised to carry an adequate supply of drinking water and follow leave-no-trace principles.